-The city, or 'Central' as it has become known, sits on the north shore of Hong Kong Island, the original territory colonised by the British, and the tourist capital of the region.
-Central is backed by the green-blanketed hills of Victoria Peak, and looks out over Victoria Harbour, home to annual firework displays and promenades forming natural meeting points for tourists and locals alike.
+The city, or 'Central' as it has become known, sits on the north shore of Hong Kong Island, the tourist capital and the original territory colonised by the British.
+Central is backed by the green hills of Victoria Peak and looks out over Victoria Harbour, home to annual firework displays and promenades forming natural meeting points for tourists and locals alike.

 The city of Hong Kong, despite its surviving traditional enclaves, feels delightfully futuristic.
 The vast majority of the more than 350 skyscrapers in Hong Kong are concentrated in Central, and this glittering night-time skyline is one of the most iconic in the world.
-The speed of modernisation and construction means that few colonial buildings now remain.
-The oldest surviving Western-style building is Flagstaff House, dating back to 1846, now home to the Museum of Tea Ware.
+The speed of modernisation and construction means that few colonial buildings now remain, with the oldest surviving being Flagstaff House, dating back to 1846 and now home to the Museum of Tea Ware.

 Hong Kong is a booming business hub, a fashion centre and a celebrated foodie destination.
-The diversity of its population and cultural influences adds hugely to its unique appeal.
-In addition to all its impressive sightseeing attractions visitors will be happy to discover just how well everything seems to work.
+The diversity of its population and cultural influences add hugely to its unique appeal.
+In addition to all its impressive sightseeing attractions visitors will be happy to discover just how well everything works.
 Most notably, the efficient transport system makes getting around a pleasure.

 Become our Hong Kong City Travel Expert